brialln/Smart-Contract-Front/README.md

+# Smart-Contract-FrontEnd
+A smart contract with an added functionalities, such as show and hide address, as well as ETH transferring from another address.
+Made possible with the provided starter template of Mr. Chris of Metacrafters.

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.